389ds/389ds.github.io/docs/389ds/howto/howto-openldapmigration.md

 [Here](http://directory.fedoraproject.org/download/ol2rhds.pl) is a script that handles the RFC 2252 strictness when converting schema.

-The perl script ol-schema-migrate.pl [here](http://www.netauth.com/~jacksonm/ldap/ol-schema-migrate.pl) or [here](http://directory.fedoraproject.org/download/ol-schema-migrate.pl) will convert the schema and also nicely format the schema definitions.
+The perl script ol-schema-migrate.pl [here](http://www.port389.org/binaries/ol-schema-migrate.pl) will convert the schema and also nicely format the schema definitions.

-[This](http://directory.fedoraproject.org/download/ol-macro-expand.pl) script will recursively expand the OID macro format used in OpenLDAP schema files.
+[This](http://www.port389.org/binaries/ol-macro-expand.pl) script will recursively expand the OID macro format used in OpenLDAP schema files.
 The following Perl script may also be helpful:

     <nowiki>
     #!/usr/bin/perl -w